daphnitely/daphne-acting/index.md

 ### Random fun facts
-_Since you made it this far!_
 - I'm a improv performer and sketch writer in Seattle.
-- I've been roasted on stage at Socially Inept tech toast show.
+- I've been roasted on stage at a tech toast show.
-- I worked as a pharmacy assistant before.
-- I've won a genetic engineering competition ([iGEM](https://2015.igem.org/Team:TAS_Taipei)) in high school.
+- I've won a genetic engineering competition in high school.
 - I've won a grape stomping competition.
+- I grew up in Taiwan.